 To confirm the diagnosis, the examiner has the patient sit in a chair with the forearm resting on a table and the hand supinated.
 The patient tries to raise the fist by bending the wrist while the examiner holds it down.
 Pain around the medial epicondyle and in the flexor tendon origin confirms the diagnosis.

-Treatment is symptomatic and similar to that of lateral epicondylitis (see Sports Injury: Treatment).
+Treatment is symptomatic and similar to that of lateral epicondylitis (see Treatment).
 Patients should avoid any activity that causes pain.
 Initially, rest, ice, NSAIDs, and stretching are used, occasionally with a corticosteroid injection into the painful area around the tendon.
 When pain subsides, gentle resistive exercises of the extensor and flexor muscles of the forearm are done, followed by eccentric and concentric resistive exercises.
 In general, surgery is considered only after at least 9 to 12 mo of failed conservative management.
 Surgical techniques to treat medial epicondylitis involve removing scar tissue and reattaching damaged tissues.

 Last full review/revision April 2009 by Brian D. Johnston; Paul L. Liebert, MD